caprica/reactive-gridfs/README.md

 GridFS allows for the storage of metadata associated with the file.
 Some details such as the upload data, file size and so on are provided for by default.

-It is possible to associate application-specific metadata with the stored files, this example does *not* currently demonstrate that.
+It is possible to associate application-specific metadata with the stored files, this example implements the optional supply of such metadata.

 ## Testing the endpoints